-PARAPROFESSIONAL SUPPORT44
+PARAPROFESSIONAL SUPPORT

-In addition to the classroom teacher or Related Service Providers, paraprofessionals (Special Education Classroom Aides) may be needed to support a student with personal care, medical, academic, behavioral, social, communication, and transition needs, as well as any other issues at school, school-sponsored activities, or events.
-Any member of the IEP team, including the parents/guardians, may initiate a request for paraprofessional support to be discussed at the IEP meeting and for qualitative and quantitative45 data
+In addition to the classroom teacher or Related Service Providers, paraprofessionals (Special Education Classroom Aides) may be needed to provide a student with support for the need for personal care, for medical, academic, behavioral, social, communication, transitions, other issues at school, and/or at school-sponsored activities or events.
+Any member of the IEP team, including the parents/guardians, may initiate a request for paraprofessional support to be discussed at the IEP meeting and for qualitative and quantitative data to be gathered to support this discussion.
+If data has not been collected or is incomplete, the meeting must be reconvened within 15 school days to discuss the student's needs and the data that has been collected since the last IEP meeting.